ligerfotis/H-AI_collab_game/README.md

 * Start the experiment [MazeRL](https://github.com/ligerfotis/maze_RL_online) (See [Run MazeRL](#run-mazerl))

 * Open the graphical environment [MazeUnity](https://github.com/ligerfotis/MazeUnity)

+MazeUnity receives actions (plus other important information) and sends back observations (plus other important information) to MazeRL.

+The above messages are being exchanged via an HTTP server.

+MazeRL and MazeUnity work as HTTP clients.

 ### Installation
 * Run `source install_dependencies/install.sh`.
   - A python virtual environment will be created and the necessary libraries will be installed.